kevin-biot/code-server-student-image/README.md

 The script detects whether you are on an `x86_64` or `arm64` system and passes the correct architecture to Shipwright so multi-arch builds work out of the box.

+You can override the default build timeout by setting the `BUILD_TIMEOUT` environment variable before running the script.

 ### 2. Deploy Students

 Use the management script to deploy multiple student environments: